Vocal Faculty Emerita

-Mezzo-Soprano Jan Bickel was born and educated in the Midwest, earning a bachelor's degree (B.A.) in music from St. Mary's College at Notre Dame, a master of music in vocal performance (M.M.) from the Chicago Conservatory of Music under the mentorship of renowned contralto Madame Sonia Sharnova, and a doctor of musical arts (DMA) in vocal performance from the American Conservatory of Music in Chicago.
+Mezzo-Soprano Jan Bickel was born and educated in the Midwest, earning a Bachelor of Arts in music from St. Mary's College at Notre Dame, a Master of Music in vocal performance from the Chicago Conservatory of Music under the mentorship of renowned contralto Madame Sonia Sharnova, and a Doctor of Musical Arts in vocal performance from the American Conservatory of Music in Chicago.
 She received awards for her singing from the National Federation of Music Clubs, the Musicians Club of Women and the Foundation for the Arts in Chicago; was a finalist in the National Opera Association Vocal Artist competition; and a regional finalist in the National Association of Teachers of Singing Artist competition.
 Dr. Bickel is professor emerita of music/director of vocal studies at Saint Xavier University in Chicago, where she taught in the Music Department for 32 years.
 She continues to teach studio voice and to give master classes and workshops on a variety of subjects, including vocal technique, keeping your voice healthy, stage presence and demeanor, interpretation of art song, and more.

 As a faculty member at SXU, Dr. Bickel was awarded the Saint Xavier University Award, the Teaching Excellence Award, and the Excellence in Scholarship Award; was nominated and listed in Who's Who Among American Teachers in the USA during consecutive years; and received several faculty research and creative production grants for her work as a singer and researcher.
 Her continuing research project, in collaboration with Professor Emerita, Martha M. Morris, is Enhancing Wind and Brass Tone Quality Through Vocal Tract Resonance, and she and Professor Morris presented workshops and conference presentations nationally on this subject.